-(b) The equity award adjustments for each covered year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the covered year that are outstanding and unvested as of the end of the covered year; (ii) the amount equal to the change as of the end of the covered year (from the end of the prior year) in fair value of any equity awards granted in prior years that are outstanding and unvested as of the end of the covered year; (iii) for equity awards that are granted and vest in same covered year, the fair value as of the vesting date; (iv) for equity awards granted in prior years that vest in the covered year, the amount equal to the change as of the vesting date (from the end of the prior year) in fair value; and (v) for equity awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the covered year, a deduction for the amount equal to the fair value at the end of the prior year.
+(b) The equity award adjustments for each covered year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the covered year that are outstanding and unvested as of the end of the covered year; (ii) the amount equal to the change as of the end of the covered year (from the end of the prior year) in fair value of any equity awards granted in prior years that are outstanding and unvested as of the end of the covered year; (iii) for equity awards granted in prior years that are outstanding and unvested as of the end of the covered year; (iii) for equity awards granted in prior years that are outstanding and unvested as of the vesting date; (iv) for equity awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the covered year, a deduction for the amount equal to the fair value at the end of the prior year.
 The amounts deducted or added in calculating the equity award adjustments are as follows:

-Year Year End Fair Valu of Equity Awards and Unvested Fair Value as of Vesting Date of Equity Awards Granted and Vested in Year Year over Year Change in Fair Value of Equity Awards Granted in Prior Years that Vested in Year Fair Value at End of Prior Year of Equity Awards that Failed to Meet Vesting Conditions in Year Value of Dividends or other Earnings Paid on Stock or Option Awards not Otherwise Reflected in Fair Value or Total Compensation Total Equity Award Adjustments 2022 \$1,664,113 (\$920,384) \$575,505 (\$348,952) \$970,283 2021 (\$730,330) \$ 31,363 (\$698,967)
+Year Year End Fair Value of Equity Awards Year over Year Change in Fair Value of Outstanding and Unvested Equity Awards Fair Value as of Vesting Date of Equity Awards Granted and Vested in Year Year over Year Change in Fair Value of Equity Awards Granted in Prior Years that Vested in Year Fair Value at End of Prior Year of Equity Awards that Failed to Meet Vesting Conditions in Year Value of Dividends or other Earnings Paid on Stock or Option Awards not Otherwise Reflected in Fair Value or Total Compensation Total Equity Award Adjustments 2023 \$2,725,385 (\$243,959) \$495,494 (\$192,959) - - \$2,783,961 2022 \$1,664,113 (\$920,384) \$575,505 (\$348,952) \$ 970,283 2021 (\$730,330) \$ 31,363 - (\$ 698,967)

 (3) The dollar amounts reported in column (d) represent the average of the amounts of total compensation reported for our NEOs as a group (excluding Dr. Jiang, who has served as our PEO since 2014) for each covered year in the "Total" column of the Summary Compensation Table for each such year.
 Please refer to "Executive Compensation-Summary Compensation Table."
-The names of each named executive officer (excluding Dr. Jiang) included for purposes of calculating the average amounts of total compensation in each covered year are as follows: (i) for 2022, Ming Yan, Ph.D., our Chief Technology Officer, and Valerie Barnett, our General Counsel and Corporate Secretary; and (ii) for 2021, Ming Yan, Ph.D., our Chief Technology Officer, and Patrik Jeanmonod, our Chief Financial Officer.
+The names of each named executive officer (excluding Dr. Jiang) included for purposes of calculating the average amounts of total compensation ach covered year are as follows: (i) for 2023, Ming Yan, Ph.D., our Chief Technology Officer, Valerie Barnett, our Chief Legal Officer and Corporate Secretary;